mdrahbar21/chatApp/README.md

 mdrahbar21@iitk.ac.in

 ## Description
-This application is a chat room system that allows people to send text messages to one another in public rooms in real-time within an organisation.
+This application is a chat room system that allows people to send text messages to one another in public rooms in real time within an organization.
 Every room has a unique name and purpose associated with it.

 ## ER Diagram